digitalcolony/Simple-Soundboard/README.md

 If your MP3 files have Titles defined in the ID3 tags, you will want to use the **id3_version.php** page for your Simple Soundboard.
 The code will draw the buttons on the soundboard using the getID3 library to read the title and artist.
 The ID3 title will be used for the button text and the artist will be used for a tooltip on mouseover.

 This is the better version to use.
-If you need a tool to help you edit the ID3 tags of your MP3 files so they all have title and artist, look into [Mp3Tag](https://www.mp3tag.de/en/).
+If you need a tool to help you edit the ID3 tags of your MP3 files so they all have titles, look into [Mp3Tag](https://www.mp3tag.de/en/).
+Artist is optional.
+Drops without an artist will not have a tooltip.

 ## Some Ideas For Your Soundboard